 The new ratings will go from A to G and is a clearer reflection of how efficient your appliance is by modern standards.
 Each label features a QR-code for more product information which links to the product on the manufacturer’s website.
 Energy consumption is presented either as kWh per year, kWh per 1,000 hours or kWh per 100 cycles, depending on the product group.
 This is a change from the old label, which was often based on an estimated usage over a year.

 When buying a fridge freezer, you may spot that it comes with both the old label and the new label.
 This is because some retailers may have stock of products displaying both labels while the switch over happens.

 Fridge freezers may seem like little more than large cool boxes, but there are an array of features available to help make your life easier and preserve your food better.

 What you get will largely depend on the amount you spend, as most of the nice-to-haves will add to the price.
 The following are worth looking out for:

-- Water and ice dispensers – There are a growing number of freestanding and American fridge freezers to choose from if you want chilled water and ice at the touch of a button.
-But check whether you're getting a model that you refill yourself or needs plumbing in.
+- Water and ice dispensers – there are a growing number of freestanding and American-style fridge freezers to choose from if you want chilled water and ice at the touch of a button.
+But check whether you're getting a model you refill yourself or needs plumbing in.